danigb/fretboard/README.md

 Draw fretboards on canvas.

-Work in progress: `beefy example/test1.js`
+Work in progress.
+See demo: https://danigb.github.io/fretboard/example/